CrispBull/smolagent_practice/README.md

 With the above, runs from our agent are now being logged to Langfuse, giving us full visibility into the agents behavior.

+#### Classwork
+- Play with other peoples agents, even import
+- Connect to OpenTelemetry and see own agent in action
+- Setup Gradio UI
+- Answer questions in course forum
+-